jan-van-bergen/GPU-Raytracer/README.md

   - QBVH (Quaternary BVH).
 The QBVH is constructed by iteratively collapsing the Nodes of the SBVH.
 The collapsing procedure was implemented as described in [Wald et al. 2008](https://graphics.stanford.edu/~boulos/papers/multi_rt08.pdf).
   - CWBVH (Compressed Wide BVH), see [Ylitie et al. 2017](https://research.nvidia.com/sites/default/files/publications/ylitie2017hpg-paper.pdf).
 The CWBVH outperforms both the QBVH and SBVH.
   - All BVH types use Dynamic Ray Fetching, see [Aila et al. 2009](https://www.nvidia.com/docs/IO/76976/HPG2009-Trace-Efficiency.pdf)
+- Two Level Acceleration Structures
+  - BVH's are split into two parts, at the world level (TLAS) and at the model level (BLAS).
+This allows dynamic scenes with moving Meshes as well as Mesh instancing where multiple meshes with different transforms share the same underlying triangle/BVH data.
 - SVGF (Spatio-Temporal Variance Guided Filter), see [Schied et al](https://cg.ivd.kit.edu/publications/2017/svgf/svgf_preprint.pdf).
 Denoising filter that allows for noise-free images at interactive framerates.
 Also includes a TAA pass.
 - Importance Sampling
   - Next Event Estimation (NEE)